 What makes these different from most Easter bunny bread recipes out there is the dough.
 Challah is an enriched bread - made with eggs, milk, and butter - which gives these bunnies that soft, fluffy bite that's closer to a brioche roll than a basic dinner roll.
 They're lightly sweet, pull-apart soft, and just golden enough to look stunning on any Easter brunch spread.
+If you love shaped breads, my walnut star bread uses a similar technique.

 Jump to: